 No tip over auto-shutdown.

-Dr Infrared Space Heater
+5Dr Infrared Space Heater

 The Dr Infrared Heater uses infrared technology to heat up the objects in a room which, in theory, will then retain and radiate heat.
 This way the heat doesn’t just emerging from the room heater and head exit the window.
 Whether is actually winds up delivering 60% more heat like it claims is debatable.
 But there’s no doubt the system is more effective than your average electric heater.
 Be sure to also check out our list of the best outdoor heater for more great items like this.

-High-efficiency blower projects heat.
+High-efficiency blower projects heat

-Automatic overheat shut-off.
+Automatic overheat shut-off

-Tip over protection.
+Tip over protection

 - BrandDr Infrared Heater